Canada: Trudeau's Liberals projected to win snap election | DW | 21.09.2021

 Liberal leader Justin Trudeau looks set to form another minority government following Canada's parliamentary election.
 The prime minister framed the vote as a referendum on his party's handling of the COVID pandemic.

-Prime Minister Justin Trudeau's Liberal Party is set to win the most seats in Canada's snap election, according to television projections released Monday night.
+Prime Minister Justin Trudeau's Liberal Party is set to win the most seats in Canada's snap election, according to television projections.

 With vote counting extending into Tuesday, Trudeau's party didn't get enough votes to secure a majority government against the rival Conservatives, led by Erin O'Toole.